jamesainslie/mdview/README.md

 - **Maximize**: Click maximize button or press `m`
 - **Export SVG**: Click export button or press `e`
 - **Close Maximize**: Click X or press `Esc`

+### Exporting Documents
+MDView allows you to export rendered markdown documents to Word (DOCX) and PDF formats.

+#### Export Options
+- **Word Document (.docx)**: Creates a properly formatted Word document with embedded diagrams
+- **PDF / Print**: Opens the browser print dialog for saving as PDF

+#### How to Export
+1. Click the export button (download icon) next to the TOC toggle
+2. Select your desired format from the dropdown menu
+3. Optionally adjust page size and table of contents options
+4. Click the format button to start export

+#### Export Features
+- **Mermaid Diagrams**: Embedded as scalable vector graphics (SVG) for crisp rendering at any zoom level
+- **Code Blocks**: Preserved with monospace formatting
+- **Tables**: Exported with proper borders and headers
+- **Links**: External URLs shown in printed/PDF output
+- **Word Compatibility**: SVG diagrams include automatic style inlining for reliable rendering in Word 2016+

+#### Customizing Export Settings
+Access export preferences via Options page (right-click icon → Options → Export):
+- Default export format
+- Default page size (A4 or Letter)
+- Include table of contents
+- Filename template with variables ({title}, {date}, etc.)

+#### Known Limitations
+- Syntax highlighting colors are not preserved in DOCX (uses monospace font)
+- Complex nested lists may have simplified formatting
+- Very large documents (>5MB) may take longer to export
+- SVG diagrams require Microsoft Word 2016 or later (older versions may show placeholder images)

 ### Keyboard Shortcuts
 - `+`/`=`: Zoom in